gilramir/argparse/README.md

     * "?" - one or zero

     This is not allowed for switch arguments.
 If neither NumArgs nor NumArgsGlob is given, then NumArgs is set to 1.
+A "?"
+NumArgsGlob argument may be followed by other NumArgsGlob arguments; but a "*" or "+" NumArgsGlob argument may not be followed by another any other argument, as there are an unlimited number of arguments for them.

 * **Inherit**: If true, then all sub-commands of this Command will automatically inherit a copy of this Argument.
 This also means that the Value struct must have a field whose name